openziti/ziti-doc/docfx_project/articles/zitification/kubernetes/zitifying-kubectl.contents.md

 search away in your search engine of choice.

 Kubernetes itself is not a container engine, it's an orchestrator.
-This means that Kubernetes knows how to interface with container engines to do that deployment and management of workloads on the behalf of operators.
+This means that Kubernetes knows how to interface with container engines to perform deployments and management of workloads on the behalf of operators.
 This provides people with a common abstraction to use when doing this management and deployment.
 Interacting with the Kubernetes API is made easy by using the command-line tool: `kubectl`.